FAsami/unisync/README.md

 # UniSync

-A full-stack synchronization platform built with React Native, Node.js, Hasura GraphQL, and PostgreSQL.
+A full-stack application with mobile app, server API, and Hasura GraphQL.

 ## 🏗️ Architecture